nidi3/raml-tester/README.md

 raml-tester
 ===========

-Test if a request/response matches a given raml definition
+Test if a request/response matches a given raml definition.